 - Don’t feel good enough and not as deserving as others.
 To say INFJs are tough on themselves is an understatement.
 They have high standards for themselves and when they feel they have fallen short, INFJs might think they need to do something to prove their worth.

-If you need more help feeling worthy, contact Vickie Champion for a complimentary coaching and consulting session.
+If you need more help using your intuition or inner guide, contact Vickie Champion for an initial coaching and consulting session at a discounted price.